-Five years ago we became the first laser clinic in New Zealand and the second in Australasia to perform SMILE surgery for correcting short sight, and it is now the type of laser eye surgery we perform most often.
+In 2014 we became the first laser clinic in New Zealand and the second in Australasia to perform SMILE surgery for correcting short sight, and it is now the type of laser eye surgery we perform most often.
 We have found it to be an amazing procedure with excellent outcomes and safety.
-Since we started doing SMILE surgery five other laser clinics in New Zealand have followed our lead and bought a Visumax femtosecond laser which is needed to perform SMILE surgery.
-There are now (May 2018) only two laser clinics in New Zealand not performing SMILE surgery.
+Since we started doing SMILE surgery other laser clinics in New Zealand have seen the benefits of offering SMILE surgery.
+All New Zealand laser clinics have now followed our lead and bought a VisuMax® femtosecond laser which is needed to perform SMILE surgery.

 Unfortunately, there are still a number of untruths and outdated statements put out on the internet which may dissuade people from considering SMILE surgery for correction of their short sight.
 This article is to share some insight into what we know about SMILE surgery and to correct some of these false statements.

 SMILE has been carried out in clinical trials and at laser surgery clinics worldwide since 2007.
 The procedure has received FDA (USA) and CE (Europe) approval and is performed all over the world.
-Over a million cases of SMILE have been performed in clinics like the Wellington Eye Centre worldwide with excellent outcomes.
+Over three million eyes have been treated with SMILE in clinics like the Wellington Eye Centre worldwide with excellent outcomes.

 SMILE surgery uses a femtosecond laser to correct vision.
 Femtosecond lasers have been used to perform LASIK eye surgery since 2001 when the IntraLase laser was first introduced.
-There is no fundamental difference between a Visumax laser and an Intralase except that the Visumax is faster and more accurate and precise than the IntraLase, which is unable to perform SMILE surgery.
+There is no fundamental difference between a VisuMax laser and an Intralase except that the VisuMax is faster, more accurate and precise than the IntraLase, which is unable to perform SMILE surgery.
 If long-term complications were going to occur with SMILE, then they would also occur after LASIK which uses the same type of femtosecond laser to cut the corneal flap.
 LASIK has been performed using a femtosecond laser since 2001 and no long-term complications are appearing at this time.

 It actually heals more quickly.
 The only incision on the cornea with SMILE is 2.3mm long and heals completely within 24 hours.
 This means you can return to all normal activities, including swimming and wearing makeup after only 3 days.
 The corneal incision with LASIK is much longer and takes longer to heal, meaning that there are activity restrictions for 3 -4 weeks after the procedure.

-SMILE is not currently licensed to treat long-sight, but this is undergoing clinical studies and will hopefully be available within the next 3 years.
+SMILE is not currently licensed to treat long-sight, but this is undergoing clinical studies and will hopefully be available in the future.

 If you would like to book a free consultation, contact us today.